There are a great variety of roles at the EPA, reflecting our broad responsibility as a protector of people and places.

 As Wellington is sometimes a wobbly city, every effort has been made to keep you safe during earthquakes – from engineering to emergency provisions.
 Our experts will run through this with you, along with our procedures for other emergency events.
 We take a proactive approach to your safety.

-We offer an employee assistance program.
+We offer an employee assistance programme.
 This means that you have access to support, such as funded counselling, to help you navigate those difficult personal circumstances if you need it.
 We also support flexible working, so that staff can balance life at home and at work.

 To keep you well and working, we also offer free, on-site flu vaccinations, as well as subsidised eye tests and eyewear.